Chris Traeger: Background and personality

 Chris Traeger begins the show as an auditor working for the Indiana state government in Indianapolis, but eventually becomes the acting city manager of Pawnee, the fictional Indiana city where Parks and Recreation is set.
-Originally from Wisconsin, he is an excessively positive and optimistic person, who is constantly upbeat and extremely energetic.
+Originally from Wisconsin, he is an excessively positive and optimistic person, who is constantly upbeat and extremely energetic, it is also hinted in several episodes that he is a Buddhist.
 As a baby, Chris was diagnosed with a rare blood disorder and was not expected to live longer than three weeks, but miraculously survived.
 As a result, he sees every day he is alive as a gift, which results in his intensely cheerful and enthusiastic personality.
 He has a stepbrother who lives in London.

 Chris is extremely health-conscious and exercises constantly; he runs 10 miles during his lunch break alone, and considers a 15 km run to be "light" exercise.
 He avoids eating red meat and fatty foods in favor of dishes like lean turkey burgers and vegetable loaf sweetened with fruit reduction, and takes a huge assortment of unusual vitamins.
 Chris always stays extremely well-hydrated, and as a result of his extreme exercise regimen has only 2.8% body fat, which makes him very susceptible to illness due to a weakened immune system.
 His ambition is to become the first human being to live 150 years.
 Chris always greets people with a firm handshake and direct eye contact, and to remember their names often points directly at people and repeats their names upon first meeting them.
 His constant desire to make everyone around him happy means Chris hates having to deliver bad news, a task he often assigns to his subordinates, usually Ben Wyatt.
 He often declares things to be "literally" the best thing he's ever seen or done, strongly emphasizing the word and pronouncing it "littrally".
 He is very specific about his needs, giving long, drawn out requests, often making only one point per sentence; in the episode "Ron & Tammy: Part Two", he orders a beer by saying, "I would like a local beer...
 I'd like it in a bottle... and I'd like that bottle to be cold."